 - headphone connection jack

-- long battery life would be nice, but it is not critical - I tend to do short flights (< 2h)
+- long battery life would be nice, but it’s not critical - I tend to do short flights (< 2h)

-Apart from combining XCSoar, Kobo Mini and Blue Fly Vario, I designed in FreeCad a custom 3D-printed case for the module so everything sits together nice and tight.
+Apart from combining XCSoar, Kobo Mini and Blue Fly Vario, I designed in FreeCad a custom 3D-printed case for the module, so everything sits together nice and tight.
 The project repository is on GitHub.
-The case has holes, so Blue Fly’s speaker is clearly audible even when wearing noise-muffling headset.
+The case has holes, so the beeps are clearly audible even when I wear noise-muffling headset.
 Despite this, I added mini jack socket for the headset.
-Speaker’s volume is adjustable by Blue Fly’s commands.
+Speaker’s volume is adjustable programmatically.
 To the back of the Kobo I glued stripes of velcro tape, so I can easily attach it to the reserve compartment as shown in the photo:

 The module’s pressure sensor is secured with a piece of foam as described in the manual.
 The case has holes for the speaker; they are covered with a piece of dark cloth.
-There is also a piece of rope attached to the case which prevents the device from flying away in an unlikely scenario of velcro failure.
+There is also a piece of rope attached to the case which prevents the device from falling down in an unlikely scenario of velcro failure.